Dental Implants in Lubbock TX

 - Present in over 80 countries

-Since every surgical procedure carries potential risks, patients should always consult a dental professional to evaluate whether dental implants are the option for them.
+Since every surgical procedure carries potential risks, patients should always consult a dental professional to evaluate whether dental implants are their option.

 1Buser D, Janner SF, Wittneben JG, Brägger U, Ramseier CA, Salvi GE.
 10-year survival and success rates of 511 titanium implants with a sandblasted and acid-etched surface: a retrospective study in 303 partially edentulous patients.
 Clin Implant Dent Relat Res.
 2012 Dec;14(6):839-51.